PhD ELÍAS UTRERAS

-He is currently Assistant Professor of the Department of Biology, Faculty of Sciences, Universidad de Chile.
+He is currently Associate Professor of the Department of Biology, Faculty of Sciences, Universidad de Chile.
 His research is focused on the study of the cellular and molecular mechanisms that underlie pain signaling pathways.
 In particular, he is studying the role of Cdk5 kinase in pain signaling pathways and how various inflammatory mediators, released during an inflammatory response, regulate its kinase activity during facial pain.

 Our research is focused on the study of the molecular and cellular bases of inflammatory pain.
 We demonstrated that Cdk5 kinase is involved in painful signaling pathways and some inflammatory mediators released during inflammation increased the function of Cdk5 in nociceptive neurons.
 Currently, we are studying how Cdk5 sensitize nociceptive receptors by phosphorylation, decreasing their threshold of response, which would lead to a greater sensation of pain.
 In our research we use primary cultures of nociceptive neurons from transgenic mouse of loss- and gain- of function for Cdk5.